20% off your first purchase with code: SHOP24

 • Making copies

 All of these days are hectic and full of excitement.
 Young children may need extra help remembering the rules and following directions.
-Having a few more adults on hand can really help everything run smoothly.
-And don't forget about field trips - the more chaperones you have, the better (especially in the lower grade levels)!
+Having a few more adults on hand goes a long way toward making everything run smoothly.
+And don’t forget about field trips – the more chaperones you have, the easier your trip will be (especially in the lower grade levels)!

-• Read-alouds build students' vocabulary and comprehension skills
+• Reading aloud to children build their vocabulary and comprehension skills

-• Kids are more focused listening to a new person speaking or reading
+• Kids are more focused when listening to a new person speaking or reading

 • Having a guest reader frees you up to complete other tasks for a few minutes